df-a/xbmc/docs/README.osx.md

 CMake generate a target called `dmg` which will package Kodi.app for distribution.

-After Kodi has been build, the target ca be triggered with by selecting it in Xcode, or if using makefiles by issuing:
+After Kodi has been build, the target can be triggered with by selecting it in Xcode, or if using makefiles by issuing:

     make dmg